 Corona Range and Livestock Research Center

-Join us for the 1st Beyond the Roundtable event.
-An in-depth discussion delving into the role minerals play in livestock production and supplementation needs in New Mexico.
-In contrast to the Rancher's Roundtable, leading experts in mineral nutrition will present three one-hour presentations with a roundtable discussion to close the day.
+Join us for the 2015 Beyond the Roundtable event.
+In contrast to the Rancher's Roundtable, leading experts in rangeland invasive species will present three one-hour presentations with a roundtable discussion to close the day.

 Lunch will be provided and each participant will take home a bound proceedings with all information from the day, as well as, supplemental information deemed important by speakers and NM specialists.
-Registration fee of $10 will be required at the door to defray cost of printed material.
-Limited to first 50 to register
+Registration is free.
+Limited to first 45 to register.

 Welcome to the website of the Corona Range and Livestock Research Center and the Southwest Center for Rangeland Sustainability

 Please use the menu to the left to navigate around the site.
 We welcome any suggestions in making the site more friendly for your use.

 About the Center

 The Corona Range and Livestock Research Center is a 27,886-acre working ranch laboratory located near the geographical center of the state of New Mexico, just east of the village of Corona.
 Land within the research center is characterized by rolling hills alternating with undulating to flat areas with the elevation ranging from 5,720 to 6700 feet.
 A transitional area runs the length of the ranch with the southern half predominately pinon juniper woodland and the northern half described as a short grass prairie.
 The research center is operated by New Mexico State University's Animal and Range Sciences Department.
 Research programs, as well as graduate student studies are a major part of the research centers activities and are incorporated into the normal production cycle of the cattle and sheep commercial operations, a registered Angus seedstock herd, a native mule deer population and an introduced herd of pronghorn antelope.